 In India, this day is marked with educational events and activities that emphasize the historical implications and disastrous effects of slavery, where different institutions, schools, and universities participate.
 Recollecting the heinous acts and atrocities of the past, this day inspires us to combat social injustices and stand firmly against any form of exploitation.
 Memorial tributes, informed discussions, and cultural performances form the crux of the commemoration in India.
 International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade is globally observed annually on March 25.

-Facts about Victims of Slavery & the Transatlantic Slave Trade
+Top 10 Facts for 2026 International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade in India

 In the News and Trending in India for International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade